Criminology and Law BA (Hons)

 With a view to shaping your prospects as a graduate, teaching, learning, and assessment take a problem-based approach which means you get to deal with real-world issues and scenarios combining theory and practice delivered by a team with a diverse range of experience including mental health, sexual offending, imprisonment, and probation to name a few.
 External speakers and visiting lecturer/practitioners also bring expertise to the classroom (subject to availability).

 Assessments are coursework based and varied to test independent and team-working, communication, analytical and critical thinking, and other transferable skills designed to enhance your employment prospects within or outside the criminological sphere.
-With an emphasis on inter-cultural awareness, the course also offers opportunity for overseas experience through field trips and study abroad2 with the aim of making you a strong contender for a graduate level career in the global jobs market.
+With an emphasis on inter-cultural awareness, the course also offers opportunity for overseas experience through study abroad2 with the aim of making you a strong contender for a graduate level career in the global jobs market.

 Criminology and Law not only provides you with the knowledge and skills for working within the criminological sphere – in areas such as the police in uniformed and civilian roles, courts, prison staff and outreach, probation, victim support, security, and community safety – but also develops transferable skills that equip you for a wide range of graduate level careers.
 For example, some roles recent students have undertaken have included teaching, retail management, and fraud investigation for the financial industry.
 Many students opt for postgraduate level study.